Ted Dillon: Cricket career

 Dillon made his first-class cricket debut for London County Cricket Club in August 1900, making his Kent first-class debut later in the same month.
 He was predominantly a batsman, often opening the batting.
 Wisden described him as "very free in style" and being powerful when driving the ball.
 In his first-class career he scored over 10,000 runs, the majority for Kent.
 In 1905 and 1906 he averaged more than 40, making his highest score of 141 against Gloucestershire in 1905.
 He bowled leg-breaks occasionally, taking 74 first-class wickets.

 Dillon captained Kent between 1909 and 1913 during which time the County won the County Championship in 1909, 1910 and 1913.
 He is the only Kent captain to have led the county to win the championship more than once.
-As an amateur his playing time was restricted by his business commitments as a shipbroker at times, including in 1909 when former club captain Jack Mason captained the Kent side in the final month of the season in Dillon's absence.
+As an amateur his playing time was restricted by his business commitments as a shipbroker at times, including in 1909 when former club captain Jack Mason captained the Kent team in the final month of the season in Dillon's absence.
 He toured the West Indies with RA Bennett's XI in 1902 and America with Kent in 1903.

 After World War I Dillon played in four first-class matches, including two in the County Championship for Kent in 1919.
 He made his final appearance for Kent in 1923 in another Championship match.

 After Dillon's death in 1941, The Times cricket correspondent wrote:

 Dillon ... was one of the most distinguished and reliable members of a great band of cricketers who early in this century made the Kent team not only one of the most successful but certainly the most attractive in the country.